Evie Amati axe victim Ben Rimmer breaks silence: 'She nearly cut my head in half'

 Amati had also just sent a Facebook message to one of the women she was out with on the Tinder date, writing: "Most people deserve to die, I hate people".

-As the CCTV inside the Enmore 7-Eleven shows, Amati entered the store and did a lap of the aisles before approaching Rimmer at the cash register.
+As the CCTV inside the Enmore 7-Eleven shows, Amati entered the store before approaching Rimmer at the cash register.

 While he cannot remember all of the encounter because of the catastrophic head injuries he received, Rimmer knows at first he thought Amati's axe was a fancy dress prop.